 The good news for drivers today is that over the years, modern cars have significantly increased in reliability.
 However, with so many moving parts involved in today’s vehicles, even the most well-maintained and well-looked after cars are not immune to being temperamental from time to time.
-For most drivers, a car refusing to start is something that they are likely going to have to deal with at some point during their car’s lifetime, especially for drivers who change vehicles often.
+For most drivers, a car refusing to start and hearing a suspicious car noise is something that they are likely going to have to deal with at some point during their car’s lifetime, especially for drivers who change vehicles often.
 Thankfully, the good news is that a car not starting is rarely a sign of a serious mechanical problem and can usually be rectified in a few simple steps.

 Here are some of the main things to do if you are dealing with a car that will not start.